 The most obvious party facing liability is the truck driver.
 Hundreds of thousands of accidents occur every year due to operator error.
-Truck drivers make mistakes just like regular drivers, and when those mistakes result in a crash that causes your injuries, the truck driver may face liability.
+Truck drivers make mistakes just like regular drivers.
+When those mistakes result in a crash that causes your injuries, the truck driver may face liability.

 Many trucks and trailers are owned by a company that employs truck drivers to drive them.
 Thus, issues stemming from improper maintenance of the semi-truck itself could fall on the company rather than the driver.
 Proper maintenance of trucks prevents issues like worn tires and defective brakes that lead to hundreds of accidents yearly.

-Additionally, trucking companies employing drivers must ensure that the drivers meet the necessary qualifications, like possessing a commercial driver’s license (CDL) to operate the truck legally.
-If a trucking company hired a truck driver without a valid CDL and the truck driver caused an accident, the trucking company may bear some responsibility based on their decision to hire an unqualified driver.
+Additionally, trucking companies that employ drivers must ensure that the drivers meet the necessary qualifications, like possessing a commercial driver’s license (CDL) to operate the truck legally.
+If a trucking company hires a truck driver without a valid CDL and the truck driver causes an accident, the trucking company may bear some responsibility based on their decision to hire an unqualified driver.

 The Federal Motor Carrier Safety Administration (FMCSA) imposes regulations designed to reduce fatigued driving by semi-truck drivers.
 Trucking companies may not disregard the regulations or encourage their employees to disobey them.
-However, most trucking companies offer bonuses to drivers who meet high mileage quotas and encourage long hours.
+However, most trucking companies encourage long hours and offer bonuses to drivers who meet high mileage quotas.
 Proof that a trucking company influenced a driver to go against FMCSA regulations could result in liability for the company if an accident occurs.

 Causes of Semi-Truck Accidents